Public Policy Minor

 Faculty

-Steering Committee: Soundarya Chidambaram, John A. Doces, Elizabeth Durden, Christopher Ellis, Abra N. Feuerstein, R. Douglas Hecock, Michael R. James, Janet T. Knoedler, Carl Shu-Ming Lin, Christopher S. P. Magee, Vanessa A. Massaro, Scott R. Meinke, Amy M. Wolaver, Amanda Wooden
+Steering Committee: Soundarya Chidambaram, John A. Doces, Elizabeth Durden, Christopher Ellis, Abe N. Feuerstein, Tom G. Geurts, R. Douglas Hecock, Michael R. James, Janet T. Knoedler, James G. Lawson, Carl Shu-Ming Lin, Christopher S. P. Magee, Scott R. Meinke, Geoffrey E. Schneider, Deborah L. Sills, Kelly Stedem, Matías Vernengo, Amy M. Wolaver, Amanda Wooden